The Positive List

 Your job must be listed on the Positive List.
 Furthermore, you must have a written job contract or job offer which specifies salary and employment conditions.
 Salary and employment conditions must correspond to Danish standards.

 The minimum educational level required for a position on the Positive List is a Professional Bachelor's degree, such as a pedagogue.
 In some cases, you must obtain a Danish authorisation.
 This is explicitly stated on the Positive List.
-For example, foreign-trained doctors must be authorised by the Danish Health and Medicines Authority.
+For example, foreign-trained doctors must be authorised by the Danish Patient Safety Authority.

-Read more about authorisation for foreign-trained doctors on the website of the Danish Health and Medicines Authority (new window)
+Read more about authorisation for foreign-trained doctors on the website of the Danish Patient Safety Authority (new window)

-Read more about access to regulated professions on the website of the Danish Agency for Universities and Internationalisation (new window)
+Read more about access to regulated professions on the website of the Danish Agency for Higher Education (new window)

 If you get a residence and work permit on the grounds of a temporary job contract, the duration of your permit will be the same as that of your job contract plus six months.
 The reason is that you are granted an additional six months’ permit to allow you to look for a new job when your job contract expires.
 During the job seeking period you are not allowed to work.
 If you manage to find a new job, you must apply for a new residence and work permit no later than on the day you begin at your new job.